-The cast is like a who’s who of Disney favourites, with Goofy, Donald Duck and Jiminy Cricket all involved, as well as some more obscure characters like Lady Kluck from Robin Hood.
-It’s not exactly a faithful retelling - surprisingly, the issue of Scrooge’s mother and sister dying never comes up - but it’s a thoroughly enjoyable and warm festive offering nonetheless.
+The cast is like a who’s who of Disney favorites with Goofy, Donald Duck, and Jiminy Cricket all involved, as well as some more obscure characters like Lady Kluck from Robin Hood.
+It’s not exactly a faithful retelling – surprisingly, the issue of Scrooge’s mother and sister dying never comes up – but it’s a thoroughly enjoyable and warm festive offering nonetheless.

 A Christmas Carol (1984)

-George C Scott opts to go down the cantankerous old blowhard route for his Scrooge here, and it’s definitely a stand-out performance.
-We get a glimpse early on of Scrooge at the bank exchange ripping some fellow business men off over a deal involving some corn.
+George C. Scott opts to go down the cantankerous old blowhard route for his Scrooge here, and it’s definitely a standout performance.
+We get a glimpse early on of Scrooge at the bank exchange ripping fellow businessmen off over a deal involving some corn.
 Clearly this Scrooge isn’t just an old miser; he’s an unscrupulous bastard too.

 Okay, granted, this is technically not a direct adaptation of A Christmas Carol, rather a Bill Murray comedy which happens to follow a similar plot.
 However, the story of Francis Xavier Cross, the cruel and uncaring TV executive who mends his ways after being visited by three ghosts, is close enough in my book.

-Murray is on peak form as the misanthropic ball of hate that is Frank Cross, and he's backed up by plenty of memorable supporting roles with special praise going to David Johansen, who is perfect as the cigar chomping Ghost of Christmas Past.
-All the ghostly visitations are really neatly worked in, with the Ghost of Christmas Yet To Come a particularly clever creation - its emergence from a bank of TV screens is especially effective.
-Events found in the book, such as Fezziwig’s Christmas Party and Scrooge’s harsh treatment of his beloved once he starts making his fortune, are neatly adapted from Dickens’ source material, and moulded to fit in with a modern day retelling.
+Murray is at peak form as the misanthropic ball of hate that is Frank Cross, and he’s backed up by plenty of memorable supporting players with special praise going to David Johansen, who is perfect as the cigar chomping Ghost of Christmas Past.
+All the ghostly visitations are really neatly worked in, with the Ghost of Christmas Yet To Come a particularly clever creation – its emergence from a bank of TV screens is especially effective.
+Events found in the book, such as Fezziwig’s Christmas Party and Scrooge’s harsh treatment of his loved after he starts making his fortune, are neatly adapted from Dickens’ source material and molded to fit in with a modern day retelling.

 Blackadder’s Christmas Carol (1988)

 Technically I’m cheating again here, but Blackadder’s Christmas Carol is such a great parody of the classic A Christmas Carol story that I feel it warrants an inclusion.
 Working in reverse to the source material, Ebenezer Blackadder is a kind and generous man whose saintly nature is taken advantage of by all and sundry.
-When a ghostly visitor, played with great aplomb by a game Robbie Coltrane, regales Blackadder with tales from his ancestors' Christmas past, Ebenezer begins to realise that “it points to the very clear lesson that bad guys have all the fun!”
-Cue a Christmas morning revelation and Blackadder becoming as bigger swine as ever.
+When a ghostly visitor, played with great aplomb by a game Robbie Coltrane, regales Blackadder with tales from his ancestors’ Christmas Past, Ebenezer begins to realize that “it points to the very clear lesson that bad guys have all the fun!”
+Cue a Christmas morning revelation and Blackadder becoming the biggest swine ever.